nlmaca/Wowza_Dashboard/README.md

 http://vanmarion.nl/blog/blog/wowza-dashboard-1-0/

 #Setup:
-What you need is a webserver with php 5.3+, apache and mysql installed Create a database:
+What you need is a webserver with php 5.3+, apache and mysql installed (you can run that on another server) Create a database:
  - run the scripts in the /install/mysql_tables.sql
  - edit the file :/Wowza_Dashboard/inc/general_conf.inc.php and fill in the credentials of your database.
 And edit